reality-rift/ar-hotel-quest/README.md

 ### Desktop Preview
 1. Open the site on your desktop browser
-2. Click "Preview Model" button
-3. Use mouse controls to interact:
+2. Choose either:
+   - **Preview Model**: Static model with mouse controls
+   - **Mirror VR Session**: Real-time view of VR interactions

+#### Preview Mode
 - Click and drag to rotate
 - Scroll wheel to zoom in/out

+#### Mirror Mode
+- Shows live model position, rotation, and scale from VR session
+- Updates in real-time as you interact in VR
+- Open desktop browser first, then start VR session

 ## Technologies